Birch-san/eleutherai-website/content-blog/out-of-distribution-attention/index.md

 Does a diffusion model require retraining to generate images smaller or larger than those in its training set?

-On inspection of <a href="https://en.wikipedia.org/wiki/Stable_Diffusion">stable-diffusion</a> 1.5, it seems so:
+It seems so, judging by <a href="https://en.wikipedia.org/wiki/Stable_Diffusion">stable-diffusion</a> 1.5:

 <figure class="table-fig">
   <table class="no-border-bottom">